 Higher Education & Careers

-The effectivness of the Careers Guidance provided to our students can be measured through destination information.
+The effectiveness of the Careers Guidance provided to our all students can be measured through destination information.
+COMPASS is a tool also used on a termly basis by the school to evaluate our provision against the Gatsby Benchmarks.
+An exit survey for school leavers with a section on careers provision is also invaluable in our review of the areas we focus on for continuing improvements and revisions.
 Please click on the relevant link below for most recent government data regarding our school leavers.

 The Sixth Form at St. Clement Danes boasts a team of dedicated staff who guide students in their Higher Education applications.
 Miss Ryan (Director of Sixth Form and Assistant Headteacher), Miss Hamilton (Assistant Director of Sixth Form) and Mrs. Edwards (Assistant Director of Sixth Form) oversee the process from student research into courses and institutions at the beginning of Year 12 to accepting offers at the end of Year 13.
 UCAS application information is delivered to students through a programme of meetings, Personal Development sessions and outside speakers.

 Sixth Form students also have the following opportunities made available to them: